How I AI: 3 Game-Changing Workflows for Product Managers

 3. Engage in a Live Mock Interview

-Launch GPT Voice Mode and begin the conversation.
-The AI will ask a product sense question tailored to the role.
+Open up GPT Voice Mode and start the conversation.
+The AI will ask you a product sense question that's tailored to the role.

 Example AI Question: "Imagine you are tasked with improving the user experience for one of Monday.com's AI powered features.
 How would you go about identifying areas of improvement and what steps would you take to implement those improvements?"